-Personal exemptions were eliminated under the terms of the TCJA and that doesn’t change in 2019—you still can’t claim them for yourself or any of your dependents.
-But the amount of standard deductions has increased just a bit, as it generally does each year to keep pace with inflation.
-The standard deductions for 2019 are:
+Personal exemptions were eliminated under the terms of the TCJA, and that didn't change in 2019.
+You can’t claim them for yourself or any of your dependents, at least through 2025, when the TCJA potentially expires.

-- $12,200: Single taxpayers (up from $12,000)
+- $12,200: Single taxpayers (up from $12,000 in 2018)

-- $12,200: Married taxpayers filing separate returns (up from $12,000)
+- $12,200: Married taxpayers filing separate returns (up from $12,000 in 2018)

-- $24,400: Married taxpayers filing joint returns (up from $24,000)
+- $24,400: Married taxpayers filing joint returns (up from $24,000 in 2018)

-- $24,400: Qualifying widow(er)s (up from $24,000)
+- $24,400: Qualifying widow(er)s (up from $24,000 in 2018)

-- $18,350: Heads of household (up from $18,000)
+- $18,350: Heads of household (up from $18,000 in 2018)

-Changes to Above-the-Line Adjustments to Income
+Changes to Adjustments to Income

-The limit for salary reductions for employees who contribute to health flexible spending accounts (HSAs) increases from $2,650 in 2018 to $2,700 in 2017.
+The limit for salary reductions for employees who contribute to health flexible spending accounts (HSAs) increased from $2,650 in 2018 to $2,700 in 2019.

-The annual insurance deductible limits have changed for those who have medical savings accounts as well, those who are covered by high deductible policies.
-They’re now set at a bottom threshold of $2,350 for self-only plans—up from $2,300 last year—and an upper limit of $3,500, also up $50 from 2018.
+The annual insurance deductible limits have also changed for those who have medical savings accounts.
+They were set at a bottom threshold of $2,350 for self-only plans in 2019—up from $2,300 in 2018—and an upper limit of $3,500, also up $50 from 2018.